qiubits2007/XML-Sitemap/README.md

 - 🔗 Multi-domain support (comma-separated URLs)
 - 📑 Combined sitemap for all domains
+- 📑 Automatically creates multiple sitemap files if more than 50,000 URLs are found
 - 🧭 Crawling depth control
 - 🔍 `robots.txt` and `<meta name="robots">` handling
 - 🔁 Resumable crawl via cache (optional)